kdheepak/blog/content/23-technical-writing.md

 <!-- END SLIDES -->

 <!-- BEGIN SLIDES -->
-With docx files unfortunately, you cannot specify a template (at least not at the time of writing this post) [@_googlegroups].
+With docx files unfortunately, you cannot specify a template (at least not at the time of writing this post) [@noauthor_googlegroups_nodate].
 You can however, specify a reference-docx :

 * `--reference-docx=reference.docx` : docx for reference styles